 In Maryland, there is a precedent for ‘unlawful detainer’.
 This is not the same process you would use to evict a tenant or holdover tenant, so be aware that this is specifically for tenants or for guests who refuse to leave (Md.
 Code, Real Prop. § 14-132).

 If you have asked the squatter to leave and they have not, you can file a complaint for wrongful detainer at your county’s District Court.
-They will set a date and serve the squatter with a summons.
-At this point, you can request damages for the misuse of your property.
-However, be aware that most squatters will not be able to pay damages, even if they are court-ordered.
+A wrongful detainer is when a person uses or is illegally detaining another person’s property.
+The court will set a date and serve the squatter with a summons.

-If the ruling is in favor of the landlord, the court will issue an order to the County sheriff.
+If the ruling is in favor of the landowner, the court will issue an order to the County sheriff.
 At that point, the squatter will be removed from the property as long as they do not appeal the action.
-Most squatters will not file an appeal unless they believe they do have a claim to the property.

-Please note that you should always contact the sheriff for concerns about a squatter.
+Landowners should contact the sheriff for concerns about a squatter.
 The local police can be useful if there is a criminal trespasser, but they will not be able to help with a squatter who has even false papers saying that they can be on the property.
 That’s because the sheriff has a different jurisdiction than the local police and might be able to help or advise you how to proceed.

 - Inspect the property regularly.